 - Tequila – The primary alcoholic component.
 Its distinct flavor adds depth and a kick.
 It’s often the base for many tropical and citrusy cocktails.

 - Tropical Schnapps – Adds fruity notes and a bit of sweetness.
 Blue Curacao can provide a vibrant blue color, making the drink visually appealing.

 I can’t find tropical schnapps!
 What can I use instead?

-Recipes that measure in parts usually mean it’s written so that you can adjust the size of the drink to whatever you want and the measurements they give you (1 part, 1/2 part, etc) are so you can keep the ratio of the ingredients correct.
+Recipes measured in parts allow for adjustable drink sizes.
+The measurements they give you (1 part, 1/2 part, etc.) are so you can keep the ratio of the ingredients correct.

 Notes & tips for this Skeletons in Your Closet recipe